 Now that you know the basics, you can take most of these mystery subgenres and add them to any number of modifiers to seek out a more specific variant.
 Paranormal Amateur Sleuth Mysteries.
 Historical Cozy Mysteries.
 British Traditional Mysteries.
 Scandinavian Noir.
 There’s so much good stuff out there!

 And if you’re lucky, eventually you’ll run across unique type of mystery known as an unreliable narrator mystery.
 That’s when the person narrating the story turns out to be the murderer!
 When it’s done well, these stories are incredibly fun.
 Unfortunately, I can’t name any of them as it will spoil the surprise.
-Agatha Christie has a few and if you read her novels you’ll run across them.
+Agatha Christie wrote a few and if you read her novels you’ll run across them.

 Why We Love Mysteries